benhagag/mean-course/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# RUN server -
+nodemon server.js

+#RUN CLIENT  -
+ng serve

+# How to start
+create your own data base
+change here the MONGO_ATLAS_PW ->  this is the password to ypur database!
+- "env": {
+        "MONGO_ATLAS_PW": "4gXKyAyWMOUWUhSh",
+        "JWT_KEY": "secret_this_should_be_longer"
+    }
+    and change in app.js mongoose conect!

+create your own user !